“Gymnastic exercises to achieve bodily fitness and grace of movement.”

 I’m talking about your classic exercises – air squats, push-ups, pull-ups – done with both increased intensity and advanced positions.

 They usually involve just your bodyweight, which turns out is definitely enough.
-Variations add to the difficulty, so progressing is doable.
+Variations add to the difficulty, so progressing is doable or you can always add some additional weight with a vest.

 Once you have good comprehension of these movements and their variations, you can structure your workouts to develop all of your body parts while experiencing a wide range of benefits.